…and how is Anterior Scoliosis Correction is an improvement over VBT

-Scoliosis inherently is a process by which the spine is already tethered, and in our opinion, the terms ‘tether’ and ‘tethering’ used to describe the technique we perform are not medically accurate.
+Scoliosis inherently is a process by which the spine is already tethered.
+In our opinion, the terms ‘tether’ and ‘tethering’ used to describe the technique we perform are not medically accurate.

-The distinction between Anterior Scoliosis Correction (ASC) and not VBT (Vertebral Body Tethering).

-The distinction between Vertebral Body Tethering (VBT), and Anterior scoliosis correction (ASC) is an important one best exemplified by who can be treated.
+The distinction between Anterior Scoliosis Correction (ASC) and Vertebral Body Tethering (VBT) is an important one best represented by who can be treated.
 See: ASC Questions and Answers

 |Curve 40-65 degrees||Yes||Yes|

-|Curves over 65 degrees||No||Yes|
+|Curves over 65 degrees||Yes||No|

 |*uniquely pioneered by Drs.
 ABC|

 - First Lumbar Scoliosis ASC (T11 to L3): May 2014